 • Install catch pens in fields so that removing one horse doesn’t lead to a horse escape.
 A catch pen is a small fenced area just inside the gate (similar to what you find at the dog park).

 • Consider installing a double fence line.
-It’s something we associate with fancy Thoroughbred breeding farms, but it’s a
+It’s something we associate with fancy Thoroughbred breeding farms, but it’s a worthwhile

-worthwhile investment for any farm owner, especially along pastures or paddocks that border a road.
+investment for any farm owner, especially along pastures or paddocks that border a road.
 If a horse pushes through the interior fence

 , he’ll still be contained.
 If a vehicle damages the exterior fence line, chances are they’ll be stopped before reaching the second fence line.

 • Check your farm insurance policy.
 Insurance companies often give discounts to farm owners who go above and beyond to minimize risk.

 Double fence-lines along roadways do more than just contain your horses.
-That extra line of fencing discourages passersby
+That extra line of fencing discourages passersby from

 feeding or petting your horses, minimizing yet another liability risk; an accidental horse bite.

-While many of us think of double fencing as being constructed of wood rails, today, there are far better options that offer
+While many of us think of double fencing as being constructed of wood rails, today, there are far better options that offer better

-fence is highly visible.
+visible.
 The interior fence should offer a psychological as well as a physical barrier.
 To do that it must be at least wither high to deter horses from simply stepping over or jumping the fence.

 Coated wire fencing is a great choice for an interior fence along a roadway.
 Raceline Flex Fence Coated Wire® and Shockline Flex

 Fence Electric Coated Wire® are both cost-efficient and safe, flexing on impact to avoid equine injury.
 A double fence line should

 be constructed of low maintenance materials so both of these are good choices; they never need to be painted nor do they splinter like traditional board fencing.

 High Impact Flex Fence® rails are the new standard for many farms, especially along roadways.
-These rails flex up to six
+These rails flex up to six inches on

 board look while keeping your horses far safer than a wood-board fence which could splinter on impact.
 The colors stay true with

 built-in mildew resistance and UV inhibitors and revolutionary hardware makes it one of the easiest fences on the market to install.

 polyolefin plastic.
 It’s tough and practically maintenance free.
 It is, hands down, the safest fence you can buy.